tsuyopon/atsinternals/CH02-IOCoreNET/CH02S13-Core-Throttle.md

   }
 }

-// PUBLIC: 这是提供给 IOCore Net Subsystem 的 Interface
-// 避免输出大量重复的“连接已达限定值”的警告信息
-// 限制输出“too many connections, throttling”警告信息的时间间隔为 10 秒及以上
-TS_INLINE void
-check_throttle_warning()
+// PUBLIC: This is the Interface provided to IOCore Net Subsystem / / Avoid output a large number of repeated "connection has reached the limit value" warning message / / Limit the output of "too many connections, throttling" warning message interval of 10 seconds and above TS_INLINE void check_throttle_warning()
 {